Landfill gas: Use

 The gases produced within a landfill can be collected and used in various ways.
 The landfill gas can be utilized directly on-site by a boiler or any type of combustion system, providing heat.
 Electricity can also be generated on-site through the use of microturbines, steam turbines, or fuel cells.
 The landfill gas can also be sold off-site and sent into natural gas pipelines.
 This approach requires the gas to be processed into pipeline quality, e.g., by removing various contaminants and components.
 Landfill gas can also be used to evaporate leachate, another byproduct of the landfill process.
 This application displaces another fuel that was previously used for the same thing.

-The efficiency of gas collection at landfills directly impacts the amount of energy that can be recovered - closed landfills (those no longer accepting waste) collect gas more efficiently than open landfills (those that are still accepting waste).
-A comparison of collection efficiency at closed and open landfills found about a 17 percentage point difference between the two.
+The efficiency of gas collection at landfills directly impacts the amount of energy that can be recovered; closed landfills (those no longer accepting waste) collect gas about 17% more efficiently than open landfills (those still accepting waste).